Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

 Curtin realises that, at times, an applicant's preparation for entering University may have been compromised or disadvantaged by circumstances

 outside their control.
-To apply for Special Consideration Entry, applicants should submit a standard application through TISC for their desired course preferences,
+To apply for Special Consideration Entry, submit a standard application through TISC for your desired course preferences,

 and submit separately a Special Consideration Application Form, personal statement and supporting documentation to the Manager, University Admissions Centre,

 Curtin University for assessment.
-For further information contact the University Admission Centre on (08) 9266 7805, and refer to the guidelines for
+For further information contact the University Admission Centre on (08) 9266 7805, and refer to the website for

 StepUp to Curtin Entry Pathway